NgModules help organize an application into cohesive blocks of functionality.

 Someone following this guideline strictly would have declared these components in the

-Feature modules tend to fall into one of these five groups:
+Feature modules tend to fall into one of the following groups:

-Real world modules are often hybrids that knowingly deviate from the following guidelines.
-They are guidelines, not laws.
-Follow them until you have a good reason to do otherwise.
+Real-world modules are often hybrids that purposefully deviate from the following guidelines.
+These guidelines are not laws; follow them unless you have a good reason to do otherwise.

 They typically have a top component that acts as the feature root.
 Private, supporting sub-components descend from it.

-Domain feature module consist mostly of declarations.
+Domain feature modules consist mostly of declarations.
 Only the top component is exported.

 Domain feature modules rarely have providers.
 When they do, the lifetime of the provided services should be the same as the lifetime of the module.